skip navigation

 What's the tryout like?

-The Club’s experienced coaches run tryouts in order to evaluate athletic skill and potential.
-After a registration and warm up period, the tryout usually consists of various drills in the areas of passing, setting, serving and hitting, followed by game-like situations for the younger athletes, and scrimmages for the older groups.
+Coaches run tryouts in order to evaluate athletic skill and potential.
+After a registration and warm up period, the tryout usually consists of various drills in the areas of passing, setting, serving and hitting, followed by game-like situations for the younger athletes, and 6v6 scrimmages for the older groups.
 Each athlete will be wearing a numbered t-shirt and their skills will be evaluated throughout the tryout.
-Many facilities do not have space for parents to observe tryouts.
-IF parents are permitted in the gym, they must keep a reasonable distance away from the action, and may not interrupt the tryout or speak with coaches or athletes during the session.

 After the tryout, evaluators meet and discuss the possibilities for building teams.
 Criteria include all the facets that make good volleyball players, including skill, but also attitude, potential, and work ethic.